archellir/blog.arcbjorn.com/data/posts/reverse-integer.md

 ---
 title: Reverse integer
 published_at: 2022-11-01
-snippet: Go, Typescript, C++ solutions
+snippet: Go, Typescript, C++ solutions for Leetcode 7
 ---

+Leetcode 7 problem.

 32-bit integer with its digits reversed.